 - Investigation is action of the SA to gain information on issues pertinent to its purview.

 - Recommendation is an action of the SA expressing the recommendation of the SA in policy areas over which the SA through its Charter may or may not have policy-making power.

 - A Sense-of-the-Body Resolution, which may or may not be directed at a particular individual, organization or event, is an expression of the opinion of the SA regarding a matter of student concern.

-- Calls for a Sense-of-the-Community Referendum is an action of the SA to determine community opinion regarding matters of student concern.
+- Calls for a Referendum is an action of the student body to determine community opinion regarding matters of student concern.

 - Reporting to the President - Legislative actions of the SA will be reported by the SA President to the University President.
 The SA will respond to any requests for information from the President on its actions.
 The President may also request reconsideration of legislation proposed by the SA.
 Such a request must be filed within thirty days of notification of the legislation.
 The SA will take action on such a request, and, if the legislation is upheld, the SA will inform the President.
 If the legislation is upheld and if the President still deems the action to be defective, the President may veto the action of the SA.

 - Reporting to Other Bodies - The SA will report in writing its actions to the GPSA, Employee Assembly, and the Faculty Senate, in conjunction with reporting of the actions to the President.
 The actions will be reported following each meeting by a SA member designated by the SA.
 Annual Report - The SA will present an annual report at the last SA meeting of the spring term to the President of the University and the student population.
 The report will include a summary of the SA’s work during the preceding year and, in addition, describe any unresolved issues that are expected to arise in the future.
 All members of the Cornell community will have access to this report.
 The report must be approved by a majority vote of the members present prior to being presented to the University President.